What to Include in a Cover Letter & What Goes Where

 Out of all of the salutations to choose from, there are definitely a few that you should avoid in most cases:

-Read more: Who to Address a Cover Letter To
+How to Write a Cover Letter Salutation

 It’s not enough to know which cover letter salutation to choose, you also need to know where it goes as a part of the covering letter format.
 A cover letter isn’t a normal letter, so you would never start off with your cover letter greeting at the very top.
 The only exception is an email cover letter.